 Indirect cost recoveries are projected in March for the next Original Budget.
-Historically, the incentive has been allocated to the Colleges for the next FY in the Original Budget preparation.
-During the next fiscal year there was a reconciliation for the actual indirect costs recovered and a true up to adjust the budget.
+Historically, the incentive has been allocated to the colleges for the next fiscal year in the Original Budget preparation.
+During the next fiscal year there is a reconciliation for the actual indirect costs recovered and a true up to adjust the budget occurs in the August budget amendment.

-The table below illustrates the actual allocations of the 30% of indirect cost recoveries incentive across the colleges from FY04-FY24.
-Negative balances reflect instances where the colleges overestimated their ICR.
+The table below illustrates the actual allocations of the 30% of indirect cost recoveries incentive across the colleges from FY04-FY25.

-ICR Distribution to Colleges FY04-FY24 (cumulative)
+ICR Distribution to Colleges FY04-FY25 (cumulative)

-College of Computing \$2,254,470
+College of Computing \$2,480,170

-College of Design 476,990
+College of Design 443,090

-College of Engineering 14,563,350
+College of Engineering 15,716,850

-College of Sciences 4,276,190
+College of Sciences 4,446,990

-Ivan Allen College of Liberal Arts 393,160
+Ivan Allen College of Liberal Arts 319,860

+Lifetime Learning 209,700

-Scheller College of Business 45,860
+Scheller College of Business 26,360

-Total \$22,010,020
+Total \$23,643,020